-FIRM Flood Map Number 72000C0985J, effective on 11/18/2009: This project is located in the FFRMS floodplain.
-The 8-Step or 5-Step Process is required.
-With the 8-Step or 5-Step Process the project will be in compliance with Executive Orders 11988 and 13690.
+FIRM Flood Map Number 72000C1935J, effective on 11/18/2009: This project is located in the floodplain.
 PFIRMs in Puerto Rico were only developed for certain sections of the municipalities of Carolina, Canovanas, Loiza, San Juan and Trujillo Alto.
-The proposed project is located in the municipality of Mayaguez; therefore, PFIRM information was not available for the area and therefore not considered in the review.
+The proposed project is located in the municipality of Lajas; therefore, PFIRM information was not available for the area and not considered in the review.
+The 8-